Age of Wonders III: Elven Court

+Commonwealth

 The Commonwealth Campaign follows the Human Dreadnought Edward Portsmith.
 After taking the oath of command, he quells the rebellion at Brisska Province with the help of Emperor Leonus's niece, the Sorceress Laryssa Mirabilis.
 They then travel to the Haunted Nervinkiln to acquire Melenis's Power Source and drive out the Elven Sorcerer Werlac.
 There, they meet the Elven Warlord Valery and drop the Oscillator gem off at a Dwarven Outpost controlled by Commonwealth Dreadnoughts Drugal and Gormsog.
 Laryssa then proceeds to study the gem when she goes missing along with the gem, with Svengir being suspected of stealing the gem.
-As they approached him, Svengir reveals that he never stole the gem and orders the Drugal and Gormsog to betray and crush both Valery and Edward.
+As they approached him, Svengir reveals that he never stole the gem and Drugal and Gormsog reveal their allegiance to Svengir.
 Fending off attacks, they manage to defeat Svengir and both traitorous dwarves, only to find Laryssa and the gem not in the province.
-Laryssa is then revealed to have taken the gem with her and was branded a traitor.
-Edward is ordered to find and kill her.
+Laryssa is then revealed to have taken the gem with her and was branded a traitor after several diplomats sent to her were presumed to have been murdered by her.
+Edward is ordered to find and kill her, she was tracked to the ruins of Sunbirth Citadel.
 On the way, they meet the Orcish Rogue Sulthor and the Draconian Carishar, who claims to have been attacked by Laryssa.
 As Edward makes contact with Laryssa, she reveals her true intentions and Edward is given a choice: either join her and the Torchbearers to stop the war between the Commonwealth and Elven Court against Valery's wishes, or remain loyal to the Commonwealth and carry out her sentence.